ZygimantasB/GitHub-followers-tracker/README.md

 ### 3. Install the Required Dependencies

-You can install the required dependencies using the `requirements.txt` file included in the repository:
+Install the required dependencies using the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt